-Assembly Voting is a comprehensive solution that ensures documented compliance with all statutory and non-statutory election requirements throughout the entire election process.
+Assembly Votes is a comprehensive solution that ensures documented compliance with all statutory and non-statutory election requirements throughout the entire election process.
 Each election process is guided by a detailed 4 step process guide that specifies all activities and deadlines:

 Specification (and configuration)

 Test of system

 Operation of system

 Read more about the process of an End-2-End election solution here: